Do you want to losing weight by cutting carbs? Did you notice I didn’t say TRY because this is the easiest way to lose weight that I have tried.

 Eat more fat

 That must sound weird.
 Isn’t fat suppose to make you fat.
 Well with a low carb diet a little extra fat helps to satisfy your cravings.
 So you won’t be tempted to head for some of the wrong foods.
+We have been told for years that fat makes you fat, but the real culprits are carbs and sugar.

 High carb vegetables